truenas/middleware/docs/userguide/truenas_network.rst

 Once configured, you can access the IPMI interface using a web browser and the IP address you specified in the configuration.
-The management interface will prompt for a username, where the default username is *ADMIN* (in all caps), and the password that you configured.
+The management interface will prompt for a username, where the default username is *admin* and the password that you configured.
 Once you have logged into the management interface, you can change the administrative username as well as create additional users.

+Refer to Figures 3.5h through 3.5k in :ref:`Out-of-Band Management` for additional instructions on how to configure the Java KVM Client used by the IPMI management interface.

 .. index::Link Aggregations